Verdagon/Vale/docs/Generics.md

 when we try to resolve the `Opt<ListNode<T>>` it will try to resolve the `ListNode<T>` which runs all these rules _again_, and goes into an infinite loop.

-The answer is to only run the innards when compiling the definition, not when we're resolving.
+The answer is to not run the innars' rules when we're resolving.
+Only run the innards when compiling the definition.

 # Require Explicit Multiple Upcasting to Indirect Descendants and Ancestors (REMUIDDA)